 Here is how you can set up a notification for your loved ones’ health data changes:

-- Open the Settings App on your iPhone running iOS 15 or higher.
+- Open the Settings App on your iPhone running iOS 15+ or iPad running iOS 17+.

 - Scroll down and tap on Health.

 - Tap on ‘Health Notification Settings‘ at the bottom of the screen.